Ofgem Energy Price Cap April 2024: 3 Fascinating Graphs to Understand it Better

 Security

 Our customers say solar and battery installations provide increased energy security during power outages or disruptions.
 A battery system can store excess energy generated during the day and use it when the grid is down, ensuring a continuous power supply.
-Features like Storm Watch on the Tesla Powerwall are described as game-changers by customers.
+Customers describe features like Storm Watch on the Tesla Powerwall as game-changers.
 This reduces their vulnerability to energy supply disruptions and potential price surges during such events.

 Control